Thank You (Busta Rhymes song): Release and promotion

 "Thank You" was originally recorded by Busta Rhymes in 2012.
 Q-Tip revealed the song in an interview during October 2012.
 He promoted the song and stated that fans should start a petition for Busta Rhymes to release the song as the first single from his upcoming album.
 The song's audio premiered on November 6, 2013.
 On November 15, 2013, "Thank You" was officially released to digital download retailers.

 In promotion of the single, on December 3, Busta Rhymes and Q-Tip announced a collaboration mixtape titled The Abstract and The Dragon.
 The mixtape was released on December 12, 2013, featuring tracks recorded throughout two decades by the two rappers.
 The 28-song mixtape features "Thank You," and includes skits and other songs from A Tribe Called Quest, Missy Elliott and Big Daddy Kane.
+The album received a 6.6 from Pitchfork.
+A sequel to the album, The Return of the Dragon (The Abstract Went on Vacation)—not featuring Q-Tip—was released on December 25, 2015.
+It received a 5.6 from Pitchfork.

 Critical reception

-"Thank You" received generally positive reviews from music critics.
-Chris Yuscavage of Complex referred to the song as excellent.
+Chris Yuscavage, writing for Complex, referred to the song as "excellent".